hkellaway/HNKGooglePlacesAutocomplete/README.md

 For example, if a user types "Amoeba" and a resulting Place suggestion had a `name` of "Amoeba Music, Telegraph Avenue, Berkeley, CA, United States", the `terms` array would contain entries indicating that the `name` was composed of the terms "Amoeba Music", "Telegraph Avenue", "Berkeley", "CA", and "United States".

-## Transitioning from SPGooglePlacesAutocomplete

-`TODO`

 ## Credits

 HNKGooglePlacesAutocomplete was created by [Harlan Kellaway](http://harlankellaway.com).
 It was inspired by [SPGooglePlacesAutocomplete](https://github.com/spoletto/SPGooglePlacesAutocomplete).

 ## License & Terms

-HNKGooglePlacesAutocomplete uses the Google Places API and is bound under [Google's Places API Policies](https://developers.google.com/places/webservice/policies)
+HNKGooglePlacesAutocomplete uses the Google Places API and is bound under [Google's Places API Policies](https://developers.google.com/places/webservice/policies).

 HNKGooglePlacesAutocomplete is available under the MIT license.
 See the [LICENSE](https://raw.githubusercontent.com/hkellaway/HNKGooglePlacesAutocomplete/master/LICENSE) file for more info.